-- 1.11 Local authorities reserve the right to create Tree Preservation Orders (TPO) in order to protect specific trees and woodlands in the interests of preserving the amenity value of a particular site or location.
-A TPO prohibits cutting down, topping, lopping uprooting or willful damage caused to trees covered by the TPO and such actions, if carried out without the prior written consent of the acting LPA, may be prosecuted and incur an unlimited fine. - 1.12 The presence of any Tree Preservation Orders or Conservation Area designations that may affect the site has yet to be confirmed by West Suffolk Council.
-Once this information has been received, the report will be updated accordingly.
-Before any tree works are undertaken confirmation of the presence of the statutory constraints should be sought from the Local Authority.
+- 1.13 Local authorities reserve the right to create Tree Preservation Orders (TPO) in order to protect specific trees and woodlands in the interests of preserving the amenity value of a particular site or location.
+A TPO prohibits cutting down, topping, lopping uprooting or willful damage caused to trees covered by the TPO and such actions, if carried out without the prior written consent of the acting LPA, may be prosecuted and incur an unlimited fine. - 1.14 Tree Preservation Order TPO/002(2020) Land Ne Haverhill, Wilsey Road, Little Wratting, Suffolk was made on 16th January 2020 which applies to a number of trees present within the assessment site and therefore statutory constraints apply to the development in respect of trees.